 Even if marriage is on the cards your lawyer can take steps to protect your interest.
 Your son/ daughter could have a prenuptial agreement to protect those monies and retain the benefit with the family in the event of future divorce.

 Lend rather than gift.
 An alternative is to make payment by way of a loan rather than a gift.
 Parents can have a suitable loan agreement drawn up which can be secured against the property.
 Any such loan could be interest free and the parent/ grandparent may not even really expect that it would actually be repaid but in the event of divorce or separation, your family member can be reassured that their interest is protected.

 At Holmes & Hills Solicitors our Matrimonial, Probate and Conveyancing departments can assist you with regard to all of these issues.
-We appreciate that these discussions can be difficult, but thinking about these issues at an early stage can avoid heartache and unfairness at a later date.
+We appreciate that these discussions can be difficult but thought at an early stage can avoid heartache and unfairness at a later date.
 If you have any queries or concerns in relation to this area, please do not hesitate to contact our Matrimonial department.
-We offer an initial fixed fee consultation for the sum of £105 +VAT and this is an opportunity for you to discuss your requirements and plans and for your solicitor to give you advice on the various options available to you in more depth.
+We offer an initial fixed fee consultation for the sum of £126 inclusive of VAT and this is an opportunity for you to discuss your requirements and plans and for your solicitor to give you advice on the various options available to you in more depth.